 The fall season is here.
 The leaves are turning red, brown, and yellow, with pumpkin spice everywhere.
 This also means that spooky season is here!

-Halloween is a much anticipated holiday filled with lots of creativity, great food, lots of candy, fabulous costumes, and a Jack O Lantern lying around the corner.
+Halloween is a much anticipated holiday filled with lots of creativity, great food, candy, fabulous costumes, and a jack lantern around the corner.

 It is usually celebrated on October 31st and involves creating the best Halloween costumes, displaying festive decorations, figuring out the perfect trick-or-treating route, and so much more.